Our Services

 Helpful Resources

-Alpha lipoic acid is recommended by doctors alongside diet and exercise to improve insulin sensitivity and neutralize oxidative stress, helping stabilize blood sugar levels and protect against nerve damage in diabetes.
+Alpha lipoic acid (ALA) is a powerful antioxidant often recommended by doctors as a complement to diet and exercise for people with diabetes.
+It works by improving insulin sensitivity, neutralizing oxidative stress, and helping stabilize blood sugar levels, which may also protect against diabetic nerve damage (neuropathy).

 Managing blood sugar can feel like a juggling act.
 Alongside diet, exercise and prescription medications, your doctor may suggest a supplement called alpha lipoic acid (ALA).
 Backed by decades of research and clinical trials, ALA offers unique benefits for people with diabetes or prediabetes.
 Here's what you need to know.